 Other committees may be organized as events and the Executive Committee deems appropriate.

-- Annual membership meeting is required and will be held during the Indiana State Fair at the fairgrounds.
+· Annual membership meeting is required and will be held during the Fall Classic Show.

 IBGC SHOW RULES